List of The 4400 characters: Kevin Burkhoff

 Kevin and Tess Doerner ran away together in the season three episode "The Ballad of Kevin and Tess"; later, in the episode "Terrible Swift Sword", it is revealed that they went to work at a small town garage where Tess used her ability to bring customers to the local businesses.
 Kevin and Tess were recruited to help Jordan Collier steal Dennis Ryland's promicin, and they are currently in hiding with Collier.

 During their time with Collier, without proper medication, Tess once again comes under the influence of her schizophrenia and leaves, causing Kevin to follow her.
 He is later seen in a small town where Tess forces most of the denizens to participate in her "sweet sixteen", but due to an intervention by Shawn Farrell, Tess is cured of her illness.
 Kevin is then enlisted by Shawn to create a promicin-profiency test that can tell if one is going to survive a promicin shot or not.
 Before he is finished, Kevin is then kidnapped by Kyle Baldwin, who believes the test will ruin the promicin distribution movement.

 The serum Kevin Burkhoff injected himself with to gain an ability was not the same solution of pure promicin that was used to cure the 4400 of the inhibitor.
 Kevin makes it very clear in "The New World" that he is injecting himself "with a modified version of the promicin serum".
 The promicin given away to the public by Jordan Collier comes directly from Isabelle's veins, which is why the promicin shots have a 50-50 chance of either killing the recipient (with multiple brain aneurysms) or giving an ability.

+Susan Farrell

+Susan (Chilton Crane) is the sister of Tom Baldwin and the mother of Shawn and Danny.
+She is a single mother, her husband having left her years previous.
+She is first seen reacting to Shawn's return and welcomes him home but reacts badly when his powers manifest and cause him to begin draining Danny's life force.
+Despite this, she attempts to maintain a relationship with Shawn after he moves to the 4400 Centre, inviting him over for a family meal to try and build bridges between him and Danny, and enthusiastically supporting his attempt to marry Isabelle.

+During the fourth and final season, Shawn moves back in with Susan and Danny for a short while following his estrangement from Collier.
+She later discovers that Danny has taken a promicin shot after getting confirmation from Kevin that it is safe for him.
+However, she is the first person to succumb to Danny's contagious promicin.
+She dies in the series finale as a result of promicin rejection, with her and Danny later being buried alongside each other.